 The Jackson Fine Art installation is based on material produced for Louisville’s 21c Museum Hotel.
 The wallpaper comes from digital collages of locally photographed flowers; the hauntingly romantic portrait photographs feature digitally added flora.
 The portraits here pay homage to Tallulah Bankhead and other icons of LGBTQIA culture.
 The effect is lush and overwhelming, despite the potentially de-romanticizing row of cabinets that cover the lower half of the main wall.

-Carolyn Carr’s Out of the Studio (also through June 29 at Jackson Fine Art) features fallen flowers.
-The large-scale Ground Flowers (2018) offers close-ups of random arrays of Japanese stewartia white blossoms.
+Carolyn Carr’s front-and-middle-gallery Out of the Studio (also through June 29 at Jackson Fine Art) features fallen flowers.
+The large-scale Ground Flowers (2018) offers close-ups of random arrays of the white blossoms of Japanese stewartia white blossoms.

 Leisa Rich’s Aftermath: In the Pink, at Thomas Deans Fine Art through May 29, is an immersive installation so thematically interwoven that it someday will invite the attention of a determined art historian.
 Right now, those who are curious about the relationship between these masses of fabric flowers and hanging gardens and the aftermath of Rich’s extended battle with skin cancer can attend her artist talk at 11:30 a.m.
 May 17.

 If you can’t make the weekday-morning time frame, there are sufficient clues on-site, including wall texts that let viewers guess at symbolic meanings.
 Rich offers useful context in her Q&A with ARTS ATL here.